marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_4.md

 <img src="docs/create_account_screen.jpg" width="300" align="right" />

 This is the [Modern App Demo](https://github.com/marcusts/Com.MarcusTS.ModernAppDemo)'s <B>Create Account</B> View.
 There is something quite unusual about it.
 It does not contain a "view" in the classical sense.
-This is how that might look in older-style Xamarin:

 <BR/>
 <BR/>

-This screen leverages a <B>FlexViewWithTasks</B> from the [ResponsiveTasks.XamFormsSupport library](https://github.com/marcusts/Com.MarcusTS.ResponsiveTasks.XamFormsSupport).
+Instead, this screen leverages a <B>FlexViewWithTasks</B> from the [ResponsiveTasks.XamFormsSupport library](https://github.com/marcusts/Com.MarcusTS.ResponsiveTasks.XamFormsSupport).
 Here's the source code, digested a bit for clarity:

 ``` csharp
 public class CreateAccountView : FlexViewWithTasks, ICreateAccountView